uroshm/AdventOfCode2022/README.md

 # AdventOfCode2022

 This is my first try at Advent of Code!
 I am excited to try it out, and can see it becoming an annual tradition.
-I will add more notes as I get more time.

-Day 1: Python
-Day 2: Python2
+I am also using this repository to test git and Github functionality.